nullogycom/LCD/README.md

 		qobuz: {
 			username: '',
 			password: ''
+		},
+		spotify: {
+			username: '',
+			password: ''
 		}
 	}
 })

+// only needed if using modules which use the logins configuration rather than tokens await lucida.login()

 const track = await lucida.getByUrl('https://tidal.com/browse/track/255207223')

 await fs.promises.writeFile('test.flac', (await track.getStream()).stream)

+// only needed for modules which create persistent connections (of the built-in modules, this is just Spotify) await lucida.disconnect()
 ```

 For using a specific module, you can just use the functions built into the `Streamer` interface.